8 of the Best Hiking Trails in Arches National Park

 AllTrails Link: Delicate Arch Trail

-If you want to see the most iconic arch in Utah and don’t mind a crowded trail, then add this one to your Arches National Park hiking list!
+If you want to see the most iconic arch in Utah and are okay with a crowded trail, then add this one to your Arches National Park hiking list!

 Difficulty: Easy